Building and protecting the RTP for everyone

 CRT Annual Achievement Awards

 Every year, the CRT sponsors the Tom Petri Annual Achievement Awards as part of the ongoing effort to build awareness and appreciation of the highly successful Recreational Trails Program.
 Outstanding projects funded by RTP are honored at the awards ceremony.
-Unlike previous years, there will not be an in-person awards ceremony in Washington, D.C. but, there will be an online “virtual” ceremony later this Summer, and all award winners will be invited to participate in the next “live” event on Capitol Hill in June hosted by the Coalition for Recreational Trails during the annual celebration of Great Outdoors Month.
+Unlike previous years, there will not be an in-person awards ceremony in Washington, D.C. but, there will be an online “virtual” ceremony later this Summer, and all award winners will be invited to participate in the next “live” event on Capitol Hill (hopefully in 2021).
+Special guests, including Members of Congress will once again be invited to participate in the online celebration.

 Recreational Trails Program Council of Advisors